Advanced View:breadcrumb_title: How to Use Tags to Organize Your Domains

-In this screen make sure you are in table view.
-To enter table view click the “Table view” button next to the search bar.
-If the button is dark blue you are already in table view.
+In this screen make sure you are in advanced view.
+To enter advanced view click the “Advanced View” button next to the search bar.
+If the button is dark blue you are already in advanced view.

 To add tags to multiple domains first select the desired domains from the list by checking the boxes next to each domain.
-Next, select “Manage Tags” from the options at the bottom of the screen.
+Click “Configure” in the menu that appears on the bottom of the screen.
+Next, select “Manage Tags” from the list.
 You can then create a tag by typing it in, or by selecting it from the list.
 You can also remove tags by selecting them underneath “Remove Tags”.